RgbTrouw/Visual-Memory/README.md

  For now, the algorighm only works with black background icons and does not distinguish colors. (serving for a simple, heuristic shape comparison)

-An xor function with score weight serves as the starting point for the image identification procedure.
+An xor function with score weight serves as the starting point for the image identification procedure, where 0 is the best match score.

 Ie.
 1. Subject file is loaded.